How I Work

 In which we lay out the things your customer gets from you that they can’t get anywhere else—and why they should care.

-The guiding principles for all your content, including voice, personality, style guide, and the infamous Word Sh*t List (my favorite!).
+Where it all comes together, including notes on voice, personality, style, and the infamous Word Sh*t List (my favorite!).

 Every new client starts with the full Kool Aid treatment, which I like to think of as my “research montage.”